ecarlste/bt-mechlab/README.md

 - [x] Create component to display mech equipment by location (i.e. right arm, right torso, etc.)
 - [x] Add all locations for mech in mech builder component
 - [x] Add basic drag and drop functionality for mech equipment into builder location
-- [ ] Get dropped equipment item to display in the correct equipment location
+- [x] Get dropped equipment item to display in the correct equipment location
+- [ ] Get equipped items to display as correct style (color, fit single slot)
+- [ ] Get equipped items to display as correct height (take multiple critical slots, no resize of location)
+- [ ] Create a toaster UI element that displays an error to user when equipping item doesn't work
+- [ ] Highlight the mech location that the dragged item would go to if dropped
 - [ ] Fix button child of button hydration error on /weapons page
 - [ ] Add armor/structure to mech locations in mech builder
 - [ ] Enable Equipment list loading from the db for weapons
+- [ ] Ensure installed equipment persists after refresh for WIP mech in mech builder
 - [ ] Finish mobile menu
 - [ ] Implement edit weapon form (same as create weapon form)
 - [ ] Redesign weapon create/edit form (modal?)